Backlynk

 The test: Would this publication exist if you weren't trying to build a backlink?
 If the honest answer is no, it fails the legitimacy check.

-2. Authentic Traffic and Engagement Signals
+2. Authentic Audience Signals

 3. Content Demonstrating First-Hand Experience